shdown/luastatus/plugins/pipev2/README.rst

   Whether or not to call the callback in the end with ``what="bye"``.

+* ``report_non_whole``: boolean

+  Whether or not to call the callback on the last chunk not ending with the delimiter ("death cry") before the bail-out.
+  Defaults to false.

 ``cb`` argument
 ===============
 A table with ``what`` key: